Basics

 Loops are one of the most basic fundamentals in programming, that allow us to repeat a certain block of code or simply put, some statements in the code.
 This repeatable block of code is called the loop body.
 In C, we commonly surround the loop body in curly braces { } .

 Loops are executed until the condition set for the loop holds true.
-How we form those conditions is crucial to make sure our loops execute as intended, making our programs work as expected.
+The way we form those conditions is crucial to make sure that the loop executes as intended, thus making our programs work as expected.

 Each type of loop has certain scenarios where they are preferable over others due to convenience and clarity.
 This does not mean, that the same cannot be achieved with a different type of loop.